“We are what we repeatedly do. Excellence is not therefore an act, but a habit.”

 - Due to the frequency of lessons in music, art, PE and drama in Key Stage 3, checkpoint activities do not take place.
 Instead, scholars receive formal feedback at the end of each lesson.
 Scholars will be clear whether their work is below, at or beyond the expected standard and what they need to do to improve.
 The record of this feedback will be shared in a variety of ways, according to the needs of each of these varied subjects.

 - Record of checkpoints

-- Must have around them so this is clear.
+- Must have a red box around them so this is clear.